 - 28 ounces crushed tomatoes

 - Pinch red pepper flakes

 - salt and pepper

 - 1 cup grated parmesan cheese

-Meanwhile, heat the olive oil and butter in a large skillet over medium-high heat.
-Add shallots and garlic, and cook for 3-5 minutes, until softened.
-Pour in vodka and reduce by half, about 2-3 minutes.
+- Meanwhile, heat the olive oil and butter in a large skillet over medium heat.
+Add shallots and cook for 3-5 minutes, until softened.
+Add garlic and cook 30 seconds longer, until fragrant.
+Pour in vodka, increase the heat to medium-high and reduce by half, about 2-3 minutes.

 - To your sauce, add the heavy cream, parmesan cheese, red pepper flakes, and salt and pepper to taste.
 Add the pasta and stir to combine.
 Add pasta water, if needed, to thin the sauce a bit.

-Top with chopped green onions and additional parmesan cheese, if desired.
+- Top with fresh basil and additional parmesan cheese, if desired.
 Drizzle with olive oil to finish.